itzrossyo/DjangoEcommerceSite/README.md

 ### How to Clone

-To clone the Flask Blog repository:
+To clone the Ecom repository:

 1. Log in (or sign up) to GitHub.
 2. Go to the repository for this project, [blog-flask](https://github.com/itzrossyo/DjangoEcommerceSite).